numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 }
 ```

-In this resource, we define an IAM role named `ec2_wordpress_role` with the `assume_role_policy`, which grants permission to EC2 instances to assume this role.
+In this updated IAM role resource, we have added specific permissions to the assume role policy, which grants permission to EC2 instances to assume this role.
 The policy allows EC2 instances to act as the role for the purpose of accessing other AWS resources.

 ### Step 3: Attaching IAM Policy to IAM Role

-Now, we attach the previously created IAM policy to the IAM role
+Now, let's attach the previously created IAM policy to the IAM role.

 ```terraform
 resource "aws_iam_role_policy_attachment" "ec2_wordpress_policy_attachment" {